Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 > The quality of Firefox, Opera and Microsoft Edge images are not great because they are tested in the other computer and screenshots are taken there and transferred as smaller size of images.
 To have consistent size of images, images of Chrome and Safari are adjusted so their qualities are not great either but all still visible

 ### UX <a name="ux-heading"></a>
-**--- Evidence Of Achieving The Website From UX Point OF View ---**<br>
+**--- Evidence Of Achieving The Website From UX Point Of View ---**<br>
-There are some essential functions to achieve good user experiences on the website and this is to test and confirm that all the functions that give users good experiences, work properly and nothing is missing or broken
+There are some essential functions and elements to achieve good user experiences on the website and this is to test and confirm that all the functions that give users good experiences, work properly and nothing is missing or broken

 * **`Header`**<br>
 The logo of the website has clear meaning and can be easily identified what the website is for.
 Menu is well displayed and there is an icon of a person to show the current location of the page.
 The game is available on a laptop or desktop size computer, once the screen size goes below 62rem / 992px, an alert comes up for the users so users are clearly informed that the game is not available without a keyboard.
 The alert can be closed by users once they get the message.